vulsdoc/vuls/docs/usage-scan-non-os-packages.md

 ]
 ```

+NOTE: When `findLock = true`, the target lockfile depends on the scan mode and scan user privilege.
+When scan mode is fast, it depends on the privilege of the scan user.
+If the scan user does not have the root privilege, lockfiles that require the root privilege will not be detected.
+When scan mode is fast-root, lockfiles are detected with root privileges.

 ## Usage: Integrate with GitHub Security Alerts

 GitHub tracks reported vulnerabilities in certain dependencies and provides security alerts to affected repositories.
 [GitHub Security Alerts](https://help.github.com/articles/about-security-alerts-for-vulnerable-dependencies/).